square-computersetup/square-computersetup.github.io/_pages/contingent.md

 ## 🎉 Welcome
 Welcome to Square!
 Let's get you setup so you can get to work right away.
 First, some ground rules:

-* On Day 1, you'll receive your your corporate login credentials to your personal email early in the monring.
+* On Day 1, instructions will be sent to your personal email to set your initial password to your corporate login early in the morning.
-* You wont be able to start until you have recieved these credentials.
+* You will not be able to begin this process until you have recieved this email.
 * You can optionally join IT Office Hours to get technical support from a member of our IT Team if you run into any questions.
 The Google Meet link for this onboarding session will be provided to you via onboarding communications.

 ## 📱 Before you start!